 Telemarketing scripts for B2B campaigns may be dead, but good copy-writing can still play an important role in ensuring key messages are delivered and agents are ‘in tune’ with the target audience, as well as connecting the online and offline words.

-So don’t think scripts, think copy-writing.
+So don’t think telemarketing script, think structure and copy-writing.